 Fiber that is found naturally in foods is lost during the highly processed method of creating ready-made meals.
 Even if fiber is present, it is likely to be chemically produced and unhealthy.
 For example, cellulose is often used to bulk up foods.
 This fake fiber is a wood pulp that is indigestible by the human body.
 Cellulose is added to low caloric foods by the food industry to make the consumer feel more satiated.

-Many of the Foundation Foods in the Save Our Bones Program are rich in fiber that helps to enhance bone health and overall longevity.
+Many of the Foundation Foods in the Osteoporosis Reversal Program are rich in fiber that helps to enhance bone health and overall longevity.

 9. Ready-Made Meals Are Loaded With Processed, Bone-Unhealthy Oils